Time and performance units¶

 The amount of virtual time between two synchronization phases.
 It is guraranteed that the difference of virtual time perceived of two slaves is never higher than a quantum of its closest common source.

-The value of quantum can be changed between synchronization phases, but the new value won’t be used until the nearest grant.
+The value of quantum can be changed between synchronization phases, but the new value won’t be used until the next grant.

 The slave time source can have a different quantum than its master time source.
-In case the slave’s quantum is smaller than master’s, the slave will split the quantum into smaller pieces and report back to master only when all the pieces are used up.
-In case the slave’s quantum is bigger than master’s, the slave will report immediately (doing nothing) and accumulate the granted interval until it reaches the required quantum.
+If the slave’s quantum is smaller than master’s, the slave will split the quantum into smaller pieces and report back to master only when all the pieces are used up.
+If the slave’s quantum is bigger than master’s, the slave will report immediately (not executing any CPU instructions) and accumulate the granted interval until it reaches the required quantum.

 It is illegal to set quantum to zero as it would not allow the virtual time to pass at all.